lp-research/openzen_sensor-release/openzen/docs/csharp_api.rst

 Overview
 ========
-The OpenZen language bindings allow you to use access sensor data from any C# data.
+The OpenZen language bindings allow you to access sensor data from any C# program.
-The functions names are the same which are used by the OpenZen C API.
-In order to use C# language bindings, you need to add the C# files in the folder ``bindings/OpenZenCSharp`` to your project and the dynamic link libraries from the binary OpenZen folder.
+The function names are the same which are used by the OpenZen C API.
+In order to use the C# language bindings, you need to add the C# files in the folder ``bindings/OpenZenCSharp`` to your project as well as the dynamic link libraries from the binary OpenZen folder.

 You can find a complete OpenZen C# example for Visual Studio in this `folder <https://bitbucket.org/lpresearch/openzen/src/master/bindings/OpenZenCSharpBindingTest/>`_.